CentaurusInfra/mizar/docs/design/mp_arktos.md

 ```
 * Create pod (equivalent to ```endpoint``` in Mizar) named ```nginx```
 * Update object store: map subnet object (which is equivalent to net object in Mizar) with pod: ```self.store.eps_net_store[subnet-1][nginx] = pod_object```
 Note: Integrity checks are needed here, where we need make sure that the ip address falls within subnet CIDR range, and subnet CIDR range falls within the VPC's (vpc-1) CIDR range.
+* If neither IP or subnet is specified, Mizar will pick the first subnet within ```vpc-1``` and assign pod to that subnet.